uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spsv.rst

    - The data of the dense handle ``x_handle`` and scalar ``alpha`` can be reset before each call to ``spsv``.
 Changing the data of the sparse handle ``A_handle`` is undefined behavior.
+   - The data must be available on the device when calling ``spsv_optimize`` by using event dependencies if needed.
    - ``spsv_optimize`` and ``spsv`` are asynchronous.
    - The algorithm defaults to ``spsv_alg::default_alg`` if a backend does not support the provided algorithm.